Stuffed Brinjal Eggplant Curry (Badanekai Ennegai) Recipe

 - 1/2 inch tamarind, soaked in water

-- 1/2 tsp or more salt, or as per taste
+- 1/2 teaspoon or more salt, or as per taste

-- 1 tsp mustard seeds, for the tempering
+- 1 teaspoon mustard seeds, for the tempering

 - 8 curry leaves, for the tempering

 - Make 4 to 6 vertical cuts in the eggplant, starting from the lower end then up to the tip of the stalk.
-Don't cut them fully.
-Now the slices are attached near the stalk.
+Don't fully cut through the eggplant; the slices should still be attached near the stalk.
 (See the photos below for an example.)
 Immerse the eggplants in water.

 - Soak tamarind in some water.